nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/javascript-async-iterators/index.md

 > An object is **iterable** if it implements the `@@iterator` method, a zero-argument function that **returns an iterator**.

-Note that with `@@iterator` we indicate a symbol that can be accessed with the global value `Symbol.iterator`.
+Note that with `@@iterator` we indicate a symbol that is accessed with the global value `Symbol.iterator`.

 Can we make our countdown example _iterable_?
 We certainly can!